CHEM 155: Science of Cooking Italy

 4 weeks in Siena, Italy

 Professor Marcia France

-    Chem 154-155 is a non-majors science sequence that satisfies FDR SL.
-It will be offered as the Jockey John Robinson First-Year Seminar in the Physical Sciences in Winter/Spring 2015.
+CHEM 154-155 is a non-majors science sequence that satisfies FDR SL.
 No previous college level science is required.
 Course material includes an introduction to the structure of molecules as well as their inter- and intramolecular interactions, with an emphasis on those species of importance to food and cooking.
 Additional science topics include cell structure of plants and meats and methods of heat transfer.
 Chemical reactivity as it relates to cooking, fermentation, food preservation, and spoilage will also be discussed.

-    NOTE: The pre-requisite is Chem 154, to be taken in Winter Term 2015 on a satisfactory/unsatisfactory basis.
-Fulfilling FDR SL through Chem 155 requires a grade of S in Chem 154.
-Students earning a U in Chem 154 may not take Chem 155 but are still liable for all costs of the program.
-Graded material in Chem 154 will be counted toward the Chem 155 grade.
-All participants must be 18 by April 26, 2015.
+NOTE: The prerequisite is CHEM 154, to be taken in Winter 2016 on a Satisfactory/Unsatisfactory basis.
+Fulfilling FDR (SL) through CHEM 155 requires a grade of S in CHEM 154.
+Students earning a U in CHEM 154 may not take CHEM 155 but are still liable for all costs of the program.
+Graded material in CHEM 154 will be counted toward the CHEM 155 grade.

-    For more information, please contact Prof. France at firstname.lastname@example.org.
+For further details, please contact Professor France at firstname.lastname@example.org.